 VIC: general fund vs maintenance plan fund under the OC Act 2006

 Victorian owners corporations sit under the Owners Corporations Act 2006 and the Owners Corporations Regulations 2018.
 The OC Act framework introduces a distinction NSW and QLD readers do not have to think about: not every VIC owners corporation has a maintenance plan fund, and the AP workflow has to branch on tier classification before it branches on category.
-Getting VIC owners corporation general fund vs maintenance plan fund coding right starts with knowing which tier the scheme falls into.
+Getting the VIC fund coding right starts with knowing which tier the scheme falls into.

 Every owners corporation maintains a general fund — colloquially called the maintenance fund in everyday strata conversation — which covers the recurring administrative and maintenance expenses of the common property.
-This is the OC Act analogue of the NSW administrative fund and the QLD administrative fund, and it carries the same recurring-operating-cost set: manager fees, accountant and audit fees, building insurance, common-area utilities, recurring fire compliance, recurring cleaning and gardening, recurring lift maintenance, security, and minor recurring repairs.
+This is the OC Act analogue of the NSW administrative fund and the QLD administrative fund, and it carries the same recurring-operating-cost set.

 Under the OC Act and the OC Regulations 2018, tier 1 and tier 2 owners corporations are also required to prepare a maintenance plan covering anticipated major maintenance and replacement works on the common property, and to maintain a maintenance plan fund to implement that plan.
 The tier classification is set by the regulations on the basis of lot count and other prescribed factors: tier 1 covers owners corporations with more than 100 occupiable lots and carries the most stringent obligations; tier 2 covers 51 to 100 occupiable lots; tier 3, 10 to 50; tier 4, fewer than 10; and tier 5 covers services-only owners corporations and other small or limited-purpose schemes.
 The maintenance plan and maintenance plan fund obligation falls on tier 1 and tier 2 owners corporations only.
 Tier 3, 4, and 5 owners corporations may adopt a maintenance plan voluntarily but are not required to, and many do not.
 The practical AP-workflow consequence is direct: for tier 1 and tier 2 owners corporations the fund-coding decision runs the same two-fund branch as NSW and QLD, with the maintenance plan acting as the long-horizon planning artefact equivalent to the NSW 10-year plan or the QLD sinking fund forecast.
 For owners corporations in the lower tiers without a maintenance plan fund, every invoice codes to the general fund, and the manager records the capital nature of any major-works invoice in the chart-of-accounts coding inside the general fund rather than in fund tagging.

 The maintenance plan fund pays for planned long-cycle capital and major-maintenance expenditure that the maintenance plan itself anticipates: planned painting cycles, plant replacement, major lift works, façade and roof works, and structural and waterproofing replacements.
-As with the NSW capital works fund and the QLD sinking fund, the discipline is that maintenance-plan-fund-coded invoices reconcile back to planned lines in the current maintenance plan; unplanned major-maintenance expenditure means the plan is due for revision.
+The maintenance plan plays the same reconcile-to-plan role for tier 1 and tier 2 owners corporations as the NSW 10-year plan and the QLD sinking fund forecast do in their states.

 The terminology trap to watch in VIC is that "maintenance fund" in everyday strata-manager conversation almost always means the general fund, because maintenance is the largest category of general-fund spend.
 It very rarely means the maintenance plan fund.
 When the AP system is configured (and when the manager is briefing offshore or junior staff), this needs explicit disambiguation — coding an invoice to "maintenance fund" without specifying whether that means general fund or maintenance plan fund is a slow-burning miscoding that does not surface until the year-end audit.